knative/docs/blog/docs/articles/kafka-broker-with-isolated-data-plane.md

 Knative Kafka Broker in shared data plane mode is demonstrated in [this](https://knative.dev/blog/articles/single-node-kafka-development/) blog post.

-If you follow that article, you will see the data plane of the Kafka Broker is created in `knative-eventing` namespace:
+If you follow that article, you will see the data plane of the Kafka Broker is created in the `knative-eventing` namespace:

 ```yaml
 kubectl get pods -n knative-eventing